Mahendran-Sakkarai/contacts-dashboard/README.md

 Will List the contact with total talktime, Name, Mobile Number, Email and Last spoken time.

 # How it works
+Implemented using [MVP Architecture](https://github.com/googlesamples/android-architecture.git).
 A datasource will provide a list of call logs to the presenter.
-The presenter will update the content to the recyclerview.
+The presenter will update the content to the recyclerview in the fragment.

 The call log will contain the below fields.
 * Name - Saved contact name else Unknown